Dhanushreeushetty/Dhanushreeushetty/README.md

 Alongside tech, I spend my time in **dance and badminton**.
 These aren’t just hobbies for me — they’ve shaped my mindset.
 Whether it’s practice, performance, or competition, they’ve taught me focus, patience, and consistency — the same qualities I bring into my technical journey.

-Right now, I’m focused on learning, experimenting, and building a strong base in **cybersecurity and FinTech**, one step at a time.
+Right now, I’m focused on learning, experimenting, and building a strong base in **cybersecurity **, one step at a time.

 ---